 Brand Management

-It also takes into account current market trends and customer preferences to adapt the brand accordingly.
-The aim is to build a strong and successful brand and maintain it over the long term.
+The aim is to build a solid and successful brand and maintain it over the long term.

 Brand Messaging